John S. Mosby: 1862

 In April 1862, the Confederate Congress passed the Partisan Ranger Act which "provides that such partisan rangers, after being regularly received into service, shall be entitled to the same pay, rations, and quarters, during their term of service, and be subject to the same regulations, as other soldiers."

 By June 1862, Mosby was scouting for J.E.B.
 Stuart during the Peninsular Campaign, including supporting Stuart's "Ride around McClellan".
 He was captured on July 20 by Union cavalry while waiting for a train at the Beaverdam Depot in Hanover County, Virginia.
-Mosby was imprisoned in the Old Capitol Prison in Washington, D.C. for ten days before being exchanged as part of the war's first prisoner exchange.
+Mosby was imprisoned in the Old Capitol Prison in Washington, D.C., for ten days before being exchanged as part of the war's first prisoner exchange.
 Even as a prisoner Mosby spied on his enemy.
 During a brief stopover at Fort Monroe he detected an unusual buildup of shipping in Hampton Roads and learned they were carrying thousands of troops under Ambrose Burnside from North Carolina on their way to reinforce John Pope in the Northern Virginia Campaign.
 When he was released, Mosby walked to the army headquarters outside Richmond and personally related his findings to Robert E. Lee.

-After the Battle of Fredericksburg, in December, 1862, Mosby and his senior officer J.E.B.
-Stuart led raids behind Union lines in Prince William, Fairfax and Loudoun counties, seeking to disrupt federal communications and supplies between Washington D.C. and Fredericksburg, as well as provision their own forces.
-As the year ended, at Oakham Farm in Loudoun County, Virginia Mosby gathered with various horsemen from Middleburg, Virginia who decided to form what became known as Mosby's Rangers.
+After the Battle of Fredericksburg, in December 1862, Mosby and his senior officer J.E.B.
+Stuart led raids behind Union lines in Prince William, Fairfax and Loudoun counties, seeking to disrupt federal communications and supplies between Washington, D.C., and Fredericksburg, Virginia, and provision their own forces.
+As the year ended, at Oakham Farm in Loudoun County, Virginia, Mosby gathered with various horsemen from Middleburg, Virginia who decided to form what became known as Mosby's Rangers.